kolanowskim/weather-app/README.md

 # Weather App

-App where you can check weather of your city with nice 3D background.
+App where you can check city weather with nice 3D background.

 ## General Information

-- You can provide only city.
+- You can provide only cities
-- App display actual weather data.
+- App display actual weather data
-- Data (weather informations, background view) are fetching from indicated location.
+- Data (weather informations, background view) are fetching from indicated location

 ## Features:

 - Autocomplete input with cities
-- Dispalying informations about: Temperature, AQI, Weather description and Seven days forecast.
+- Dispalying informations about: Temperature, AQI, Weather description and Seven days forecast
-- A 3D city map is rendered in the background.
+- A 3D city map is rendered in the background

 ## Technology Stack:

 - Javascript
+- HTML/CSS
 - Webpack
 - Google Maps
 - Three.js
+- Eslint

 ## Screenshots